PsycoTodd/taichiWorld/ReadMe.md

 02_DistanceField.py: Learn how to use fract to limit the data in range.
 Also try single channel image to display.

 03_Shape.py: How to do color based on pixel location.

+04_patternMove.py: Try to create pattern with fract function.
+Add time to move.
+This looks cooler and I learned some trick.